-Official course descriptions taken from the UNC Graduate Record are below.
+Official course descriptions taken from the UNC Course Catalog are below.

-An experimental course designed for faculty who wish to introduce a new course to the discipline.
+Special topics in health behavior.
+An experimental course designed for faculty who wish to offer a new course.
+Content will vary from semester to semester.

 Students are introduced to adult learning principles, effective training methods, course design and evaluation for international audiences and settings, and characteristics of culturally-competent trainers.
 Students work in teams to: design a course and activity; facilitate the activity; and provide and incorporate feedback to foster peer sharing and learning.

 The nature and delineation of participatory action research and its relevance to concepts, principles, and practices of community empowerment.
 Students learn methods (such as photovoice) through learning projects.

 Course provides foundation and skills to understand and improve decision making that affects people's health.
 It teaches theoretical basis and evidence-based applications of health-related decision making.

 This multidisciplinary seminar prepares participants from graduate programs and communities to address the challenges of racial, ethnic, and tribal equity.
 Co-instructors promote applied leadership through: a firm definition and analysis of racism, power, and privilege; historic and current structures that sustain inequities; and anti-racism tools and resources for system change.

 This course critically examines the history of public health as a mechanism for understanding current issues in public health.
 Using critical theory, students will analyze a variety of topics through a historical lens, critiquing the institutions, power dynamics, ideologies, practices, and consequences of various public health efforts, particularly as they relate to engaging with communities.
 Students should have at least one year of public health coursework.

 Topics covered include the epidemiology of health problems, developmental issues, health services, and psychosocial influences on adolescent problem behaviors.
 Course materials are useful for research generation and practical application.
 Three seminar hours per week.